 - Federal Pell Grant is the largest student aid program.
 All undergraduate students who have not received their first baccalaureate degree are applying for a Federal Pell Grant when they complete the FAFSA.
 To qualify for a Pell Grant, students must have exceptional financial need as determined by federal methodology and be enrolled for at least one credit (not audit or hours classified as "permit") hour.
 It is awarded by the US Department of Education using a standard formula. - Federal Supplemental Educational Opportunity Grant (FSEOG) is designed for students exhibiting exceptional financial need.
 Funding is limited, so grants are awarded to a limited number of students. - Federal Work-Study Program (FWS) provides part-time employment opportunities to eligible students to earn money to help pay college expenses.
 Students participating in this program are employed in the library, administrative and faculty offices, and various other departments.
 To apply, students must complete the Free Application for Federal Student Aid (FAFSA) and a work-study application available in the Financial Aid Office.
-Students must be enrolled in at least six (6) credit hours per semester in a curriculum program and must meet the satisfactory academic progress requirements of the institution.

-- North Carolina Community College Grant (NCCCG) is available to North Carolina residents who demonstrate financial need and are enrolled at North Carolina community colleges.
+Students must be enrolled in at least six (6) credit hours per semester in a curriculum program and must meet the satisfactory academic progress requirements of the institution. - Next NC Scholarship) is available to North Carolina residents who demonstrate financial need and are enrolled at North Carolina community colleges.
 Students must complete the FAFSA by the published deadline and list a NC community college as one of the top three choices of institutions.
 Students must be enrolled in at least six (6) credit hours per semester in a curriculum program and must meet the satisfactory academic progress requirements of the institution.
-The North Carolina State Education Assistance Authority in conjunction with College Foundation of North Carolina administers this program. - North Carolina Education Lottery Scholarship (NCELS) was created by the 2005 General Assembly to provide financial assistance to needy North Carolina students attending eligible colleges and universities in North Carolina.
+The North Carolina State Education Assistance Authority in conjunction with College Foundation of North Carolina administers this program. - Child Care Assistance Program Grant (NCCHD) is available to parents who have children up to age 5 to help aid in paying their day care cost while they are in school.
 Students must be a North Carolina resident for tuition purposes, must be enrolled in at least six (6) credit hours per semester in a curriculum program, and must meet satisfactory academic progress requirements of the institution.
-It is offered by the North Carolina State Education Assistance Authority through the College Foundation of North Carolina. - Child Care Assistance Program Grant (NCCHD) is available to parents who have children up to age 5 to help aid in paying their day care cost while they are in school.
-Students must be a North Carolina resident for tuition purposes, must be enrolled in at least six (6) credit hours per semester in a curriculum program, and must meet satisfactory academic progress requirements of the institution.
-Funding is limited, so students are encouraged to apply early. - Forgivable Education Loans for Service (FELS) was established by the North Carolina General Assembly in 2011, the Forgivable Education Loans for Service provides financial assistance to qualified students enrolled in an approved education program and committed to working in critical employment shortage professions in North Carolina.
+Funding is limited, so students are encouraged to apply early.

+- Forgivable Education Loans for Service (FELS) was established by the North Carolina General Assembly in 2011, the Forgivable Education Loans for Service provides financial assistance to qualified students enrolled in an approved education program and committed to working in critical employment shortage professions in North Carolina.
 Students must be a legal North Carolina resident for tuition purposes and must have a cumulative GPA of 2.80 at the time of application.
-Students must also register with the Selective Service System, if required; must not be in default, or does not owe a refund, under any federal or State loan or grant program; maintain satisfactory academic progress requirements of the institution; and be willing to work in NC in a designated critical employment shortage profession. - Targeted Assistance scholarships are awarded to students enrolled in credit or non-credit programs having an enrollment less than the program capacity, but for which there is a high demand in the local area. - Less than Half-Time provides financial assistance to students enrolled less than half-time who meet other specific criteria. - Golden LEAF Scholarship is available to assist Hertford, Northampton, Gates, Halifax, and Bertie County residents negatively impacted by the decline in the tobacco industry pending availability of funds.
+Students must also register with the Selective Service System, if required; must not be in default, or does not owe a refund, under any federal or State loan or grant program; maintain satisfactory academic progress requirements of the institution; and be willing to work in NC in a designated critical employment shortage profession. - Targeted Assistance scholarships are awarded to students enrolled in credit or non-credit programs having an enrollment less than the program capacity, but for which there is a high demand in the local area.
+Less than Half-Time provides financial assistance to students enrolled less than half-time who meet other specific criteria. - Golden LEAF Scholarship is available to assist Hertford, Northampton, Gates, Halifax, and Bertie County residents negatively impacted by the decline in the tobacco industry pending availability of funds.